jtschoi/jtschoi.github.io/index.md

 Before coming to Columbia, I worked as a research professional at the Climate Impact Lab.
 I graduated with honors in Economics from Princeton University and earned an M.A. in Computational Social Science from the University of Chicago.

 Outside of research, I enjoy playing the guitar, going to live gigs, and tending to my basil plants.

+Please contact me at jc5341@columbia.edu for inquiries and potential collaborations!